nomilous/ethereum/README.md

 # ethereum

-I'm exploring interfacing with ethereum by implementing something as close to the bone as possible.
+Exploring interfacing with ethereum by implementing something as close to the bone as possible.

 See `bin/ethereum` command line utility.
 Performs common interfacing tasks.